American Harp Foundation logo

 She is the principal harpist with the Glens Falls Symphony where she has twice been guest soloist.
 She has been guest soloist with the Skidmore College Orchestra.
 She has played in the Hubbard Hall productions of Carmen and Hansel and Gretel.
 She has also performed with the opera companies of Boston, New York City, Glimmerglass, and Lake George, as well as with the orchestras of Springfield, Hartford, Albany, and Schenectady.
 She also appeared as a member of the Boston Orchestra in MGM’s film Yes, Giorgio, starring Luciano Pavarotti.

-Since 1998, Ms. Huntley has been the editor of The American Harp Journal, the twice-a-year magazine of the American Harp Society.
-She is a published author and edited Pentacle: the Story of Carlos Salzedo and the Harp by Marietta Bitter.
+Ms. Huntley is a published author and edited Pentacle: the Story of Carlos Salzedo and the Harp by Marietta Bitter.

 Paula Page